Wiring Notes and Related

 Notes on Making In-Line Connections:

-I recommend very much against the Scotchlok clip-on, Insulation Displacement Connectors (IDC) shown below, also known amusingly as "Strom-Diebe" (Current-Thieves) by the Germans (maybe because it reminds them of the way we tapped into the Russian's telephone line running under East Berlin during the Cold War.
+I recommend very much against the Scotchlok clip-on, Insulation Displacement Connectors (IDC) [IDC is not the actual issue...the cutting into the conductor which goes along with this style of connector class IS] shown below, also known amusingly as "Strom-Diebe" (Current-Thieves) by the Germans (maybe because it reminds them of the way we tapped into the Russian's telephone line running under East Berlin during the Cold War.
 See the fascinating story of: Operation Gold or Turning a Cold War Scheme into Reality ...in any case, see below for my explanation of why these are a "Scourge upon the automotive electrical land!", and should never be used.

 ...because I totally agree with it, I will also show this picture I saw on Bill Pollack's site...: